metacraft-labs/DendrETH/README.md

 yarn run pollUpdatesWorker
 ```

 The Update Polling Worker retrieves updates from the Beacon REST API and saves the lastDownloadedUpdate for the job in Redis.
-Next time, the job starts from this point and adds a task for the Proof Generation Worker, which is executed using in the in the `relay` folder.
+Next time, the job starts from this point and adds a task for the Proof Generation Worker, which is executed using in the `relay` folder.

 ```
 yarn run proofGenerationWorker